-- 9 credits in social studies (from among History, Geography, Political Science, Anthropology, Sociology, Economics, African Canadian Studies, Mi'kmaq Studies and/or Philosophy) NOTE: This requirement will change to six (6) credits of university social studies coursework for May 2013. - 6 credits in science (from among Biology, Chemistry, Physics, Geology/Earth Sciences, Oceanography or Environmental Studies) - 3 credits in Mathematics NOTE: This requirement will change to six (6) credits for university mathematics coursework for May 2013.
+- 6 credits in social studies (from among History, Geography, Political Science, Anthropology, Sociology, Economics, African Canadian Studies, Mi'kmaq Studies and/or Philosophy) NOTE: This requirement will change to six (6) credits of university social studies coursework for May 2013.

+- 6 credits in science (from among Biology, Chemistry, Physics, Geology/Earth Sciences, Oceanography or Environmental Studies)

+- · 6 credits in Mathematics

 - 6 credits in English

-- 6 credits in Developmental Psychology
+- · 6 credits in Developmental Psychology

-- All students are required to have an undergraduate degree from a recognized university, with a minimum of 90 credit hours completed.
+All students are required to have an undergraduate degree from a recognized university, with a minimum of 90 credit hours completed.